quasarframework/quasar-framework.org/source/guide/quasar-upgrade-guide.md

 Watch for Quasar CLI version.
 It's not the same thing as Quasar version.
 Type `$ quasar info`.
 All you need to know is that the major and minor part of Quasar CLI version matches Quasar version.
 So for example installing latest Quasar CLI v0.15.x will ensure you are using latest Quasar v0.15.x.
 While working on v0.15.x, no breaking changes will occur, so you are safe (& recommended) to upgrade to latest Quasar CLI as it's released.

-#### Caveat
+> **Caveat**
-Sometimes after you npm install a package, or even update current packages, NPM might screw things up.
+> Sometimes after you npm install a package, or even update current packages, NPM might screw things up.
 You'll get errors that some packages are missing and you need to install them.
 In such cases, delete node_modules and package-lock.json and npm install again.

 ## Upgrading to Quasar v0.15
 There's been A LOT of work done for v0.15.
-The Quasar CLI has been rewritten from scratch to allow for a stellar development experience.
+The Quasar CLI has been rewritten from scratch to allow for a stellar development experience (Mobile App developers and Electron will fall in love with it!).
 Only one starter kit is required in order to handle websites, PWAs, Mobile Apps and Electron Apps.
 Building any of those is a matter of just adding a parameter to the dev/build command.

 **Furthermore, you can now use an UMD/standalone version of Quasar to embed in an existing project.
 No build step is required.**